 - Quality backlinks

-Within each of these categories are a slew of specific ranking factors you could use to optimize your site.
+Within each of these categories are a slew of specific SEO ranking factors you could use to optimize your site.
 Backlinko updates their complete list of Google ranking factors article every year which contains over 200 factors.

 But we know you’re busy.